 5. What advice would you give to new authors?

 Tabitha Barrett: I have so many things to say to new authors, but they have to be willing to listen and willing to work at it.
 Success won’t just come to you; you have to work for it.
 Don’t immediately brush a new marketing opportunity aside because you think it won’t work; otherwise you have already lost the battle.
 Do ANYTHING AND EVERYTHING you can to promote your work, even if that means taking a hard look at your book and rewriting or reediting it if something isn’t working.
 Be honest with yourself and listen to your book reviews.
 If the same comments keep popping up, then you might have to accept that you need to change something.

 I recently posted a description of an “Indie Author” on Facebook and had a great response from the others authors I know.
 I said, “What is the definition of an Indie Author?
 An Indie Author is a writer who is insane and creative enough to find new ways to promote their book 365 days of the year, year after year.”
 I had so many authors love this quote.
 It means that you have to work hard to promote your book and you can’t stop if you want to succeed.
 You have to try new things.
 You have to create new ways of talking about your book.
 You need to change up your ad strategies.
 Figure out how to interact with others authors and readers.
 Join events on Facebook, sign up for newsletter promotions, blog about your writing, or join live book signings.
 No two authors will achieve success the same way, but successful authors have the same thing in common.
 They busted their backsides to become successful!

 Special thanks to Tabitha Barret for participating in this series!
-To find out more, visit her website.
+To find out more about Tabitha Barrett, visit her website.
 You can also follow her on Twitter (@tabithabarret), Facebook, and Goodreads, You can purchase her books on Amazon (US).